SnowdogApps/magento2-frontools/README.md

 - `src` - full path to theme
 - `dest` - full path to `pub/static/[theme_area]/[theme_vendor]/[theme_name]`
 - `locale` - array of available locales
-- `localeOverwrites` - (default `false`) set to `true` if you want to overwrite some styles for specifilc language.
-Remember that path to overwriting file has to be same as base file after removing `/i18n/{lang_code}`.
 - `parent` - name of parent theme
 - `stylesDir` - (default `styles`) path to styles directory.
 For `theme-blank-sass` it's `styles`.
 By default Magento 2 use `web/css`.
 - `postcss` - (deafult `["plugins.autoprefixer()"]`) PostCSS plugins config.
 Have to be an array.